-- 1. Number and extent of rills: Rills are typically non-existent. - 2.
-Presence of water flow patterns: Water flow patterns are typically non-existent.
-Water flow patterns may rarely be observed on steeper slopes in areas recently subjected to summer convection storms or rapid spring snowmelt. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
+1. Number and extent of rills: A few rills can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt.
+These are typically short (<1m) and begin to heal during the following growing season.

+- 3. Number and height of erosional pedestals or terracettes: Pedestals are rare.
 Occurrence is usually limited to areas of water flow patterns.
-Frost heaving of shallow rooted plants should not be considered a "normal" condition. - Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 35%; surface rock fragments ±25%; shrub canopy 15 to 25%; foliar cover of perennial herbaceous plants ± 40%. - 5.
+Frost heaving of shallow rooted plants should not be considered a "normal" condition. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 35 to 40%; surface rock fragments 5 to 25%; shrub canopy 20 to 25%; foliar cover of perennial herbaceous plants 30 to 40%. - 5.
 Number of gullies and erosion associated with gullies: None - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None

-- 7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) is expected to move the distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
-(To be field tested.) - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy, subangular blocky or massive.
-Soil surface colors are dark and the soils are typified by an mollic epipedon.
-Organic matter of the surface 2 to 4 inches is typically 1.25 to 3 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Idaho fescue & bluebunch wheatgrass] slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Platy or massive sub-surface horizons, or subsoil argillic horizons are not to be interpreted as compacted. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses >> tall shrubs (big sagebrush & antelope bitterbrush)(By above ground production)

-Sub-dominant: Associated shrubs>shallow-rooted, cool season, perennial grasses and grass-like plants>deep-rooted, cool season, perennial forbs>fibrous, shallow-rooted, cool season, perennial and annual forbs.
-(By above ground production)
+7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) is expected to move the distance of slope length during intense summer convection storms or rapid snowmelt events.
+Persistent litter (large woody material) will remain in place except during heavy rainfall events.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site.
+(To be field tested.)
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically moderate to fine subangular blocky or single-grained and is soft and friable.
+Soil surface colors are dark-grayish browns and soils are typified by a mollic epipedon.
+Organic carbon of the surface 2 to 4 inches is typically 1 to 3 percent, dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., desert needlegrass]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are not expected.
+Platy or massive sub-surface horizons or subsoil argillic horizons are not to be interpreted as compacted.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses >> tall shrubs (Wyoming big sagebrush) (by above ground production) Sub-dominant: Deep-rooted, cool season, perennial forbs = associated shrubs > shallow-rooted, cool season, perennial bunchgrasses = fibrous, shallow-rooted, cool season, perennial and annual forbs.
+(By above ground production) Other: Microbiotic crusts Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs are common and standing dead shrub canopy material may be as much as 15% of total woody canopy; some of the mature bunchgrasses (<15%) have dead centers.
+14. Average percent litter cover (%) and depth (in): Between plant interspaces (±20-305%) and litter depth is less than 0.25 inches.